This guide is for partners of either British Citizens or British residents who hold Indefinite Leave to Remain, who are outside the UK.

 - The applicant’s original passport

-- The sponsor’s original passport (and evidence of ILR if applicable), or a certified copy of it
+- A copy of the sponsor’s passport (and evidence of ILR if applicable)

 - Depending on which country the applicant is applying from the applicant may need to get a TB test done at a UKVI authorised clinic

 - Marriage or Civil Partnership certificate if married/Civil Partners; or evidence of a wedding taking place if engaged and wanting to marry in the UK; or evidence of having lived together for 2 years if applying as unmarried partners